NORTH OAKLAND DARTING ASSOCIATION, INC

 1. MAY inform the shooter what he/she has scored and what score remains, if requested by shooters.

-2. MAY NOT tell the shooter what to shoot at during the game; MUST NOT drink or smoke while chalking unless both captains approve.
+2. MAY NOT tell the shooter what to shoot at during the game; MUST NOT drink while chalking unless both captains approve.

 3. MUST face the board and remain still at all times.
 He/she must call aloud the total of the round each player shoots.
 He/she must be a league player, unless both captains approve.